DBremen/DirksWiki/docs/Personal_Development/Awakened_family.md

 in many cases live in a state of shame, because they are unable to perform to their parents' satisfaction.

-Placing expectations on your child instead of allowing the child's own natural inclinations to emerge spontaneously may well result in an emotional Grand Canyon between you and your child.
-As the gap widens, a flood of anxiety will rush in to fill it---anxiety not only for your child but also for yourself.

 Parenting is not only about the child
 -------------------------------------